graphopedia-xyz/graphopedia/pie-chart/index.md

 ## Alternatives
-1. [*Stacked Bar Chart*](/bar-chart) a pie chart is essentially a stacked bar chart with a single bar shown in polar coordinates.[^wilkinson] Functionally absolutely the same, but the bar chart rectangles give readers an easier way to judge the areas.
+1. [*Stacked Bar Chart*](/bar-chart) a pie chart is essentially a stacked bar chart with a single bar shown in polar coordinates.[^wilkinson2] Functionally absolutely the same, but the bar chart rectangles give readers an easier way to judge the areas.
 2. [*Polar area chart*](/polar-area-chart) is a type of pie chart in which all sectors have equal angles but they differ in how far each sector extends from the center of the circle.
 The polar area chart is used to plot cyclic phenomena, for example, the amount of rain each month would be plotted as 12 sectors at 30 degrees each.

 ## Sources